Domenico Antonio Vaccaro: Architecture

 Domenico Vaccaro was among those artists who introduced the light-hearted barocchetto style of architectural decoration to Naples.
 At Santa Maria delle Grazie, Calvizzano, near Naples, he added transepts and a choir to an earlier church.
 His extensive use of white stucco rather than coloured decoration for the interior accentuates the impression of height, and is so applied as apparently to abolish the conventional architectonic elements.

 In the centralized church of Santa Maria della Concezione a Montecalvario in Naples (1718–24), Domenico supervised the design and execution of the decoration, carved the sculpture and provided the painted altarpiece.
 Again all superfluous decoration is eliminated, and large windows in the elongated central octagon accentuate the brilliant light created by the white stucco decoration, whose forms are inspired by Cosimo Fanzago’s.

-The towers and concave profiles of Domenico’s church façades are related to those of Francesco Borromini, but are less inspired than his interiors.
+The towers and concave profiles of Domenico’s church façades are related to those of Francesco Borromini.
 His most engaging architectural device, however, was his use of maiolica tiles in the redecoration of the Chiostro delle Clarisse (1739–42) at Santa Chiara, Naples.
-The coloured narrative tiles that clad the piers and benches dividing the original Gothic garden lend a brilliantly conceived bucolic note to this city cloister.
+The coloured narrative tiles that clad the piers and benches dividing the original Gothic garden lend a bucolic note to this city cloister.

 Domenico also designed the church of San Giovanni at Capua, and he reconstructed the Cathedral of Bari.
 He helped reconstruct the church of Santa Maria della Pace, damaged after an earthquake.

 Domenico’s most ambitious secular architectural commission was the Palazzo Tarsia in Naples (1732–9).
 This magnificent palace, conceived on a larger scale than any hitherto in the city, was never completed and its elaborate terraces, ramps and gardens were destroyed in the 19th century.
 Its design perhaps owed something to Johann Lukas von Hildebrandt’s plans for the Belvedere, Vienna.
 Domenico also designed the Palazzo Caravita at Portici and the Palace of the Immacolatella at the water's edge in central Naples.